- Professor Dennis Johnson (Chair) - ext. 5335

 ESS-320 Environmental Monitoring (Spring; Yearly; 4.00 Credits; N) This course develops skills in monitoring the environment, with a strong focus on water quality monitoring (both chemical and biological) in a variety of habitats.
 Environmental site assessment will also be conducted.
 A weekend-long field trip is required.
 Prerequisite: ESS100 and ESS200 or permission.

-ESS-324 Natural Resource Management (Spring; Variable; 3.00 Credits; N) This course provides a comprehensive coverage of local, regional, national, and global resource and environmental issues from population growth to wetlands to sustainable agriculture and natural resource policies and legislation.
+ESS-324 Natural Resource Management (Either Semester; Variable; 3.00 Credits; N) This course provides a comprehensive coverage of local, regional, national, and global resource and environmental issues from population growth to wetlands to sustainable agriculture and natural resource policies and legislation.
 It considers renewable and non-renewable resources such as water, land, soil, air, wildlife, and their associated habitats.
-Prerequisites: ESS100 and BI105 and BI121.
-A special course fee is as sessed.
+Prerequisites: ESS-100 and either BI-101 or BI-105.

 ESS-325 Conservation Biology (Fall; Yearly; 3.00 Credits; S,N) Conservation Biology encompasses biology, politics, ethics, economics and anthropology.
 The major course objective is the exploration of conservation complexities--important for successful conservation efforts.
 Other objectives are to gain an understanding of extinction, community conservation, population genetics and demography.
 This course has a required weekend field trip with a fee added for the trip.
-Prerequisites: ESS100 or BI105.
+Prerequisites: ESS-100 or BI-101 or BI-105.

 ESS-328 Limnology (Fall; Yearly; 4.00 Credits; N) An ecology/environmental science course covering inland aquatic environments (lakes and streams).
-A balanced study of both physical-chemical and biological aspects, it is an appropriate upper level addition to a variety of POE's in natural sciences.
-Take BI105 and BI121 and ESS100 or permission of the instructor.
+A balanced study of both physical-chemical and biological aspects, it is an appropriate upper-level addition to a variety of POEs in natural sciences.
+Pre-Reqs: ESS-100 and either BI-101 or BI-105.

-ESS-337 Environmental Law (Spring; Yearly; 3.00 Credits; S) This course will examine the major environmental laws in the United States and major Supreme Court cases covering these statutes.
-The status covered will be National Environmental Policy Act (NEPA), The Clean Water Act (CWA), The Clean Air Acr (CAA), The Endangered Species Act (ESA), Federal Insecticide Fungicide and Rodenticide Act (FIFRA), and The Toxic Substances Control Act (TOSCA), The Forest Land Policy and Management Act (FLPMA), Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), and the Superfund Amendment and Reauthorization Act (SARA).
-Prerequisites: PS101 and ESS100.
+ESS-337 Environmental Law (Spring; Yearly; 3.00 Credits; S,CTGIS) This course will examine the major environmental laws in the United States and major Supreme Court cases covering these statutes.
+The status covered will be National Environmental Policy Act (NEPA), The Clean Water Act (CWA), Clean Air Act (CAA), Endangered Species Act (ESA), Federal Insecticide Fungicide and Rodenticide Act (FIFRA), Toxic Substances Control Act (TOSCA), Forest Land Policy and Management Act (FLPMA), Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), and the Superfund Amendment and Reauthorization Act (SARA).
+Prerequisites: ESS-100 and sophomore standing or above.

-ESS-346 Freshwater Invertebrates (Spring; Even Years; 4.00 Credits; N,QS) This course provides an applied experience studying aquatic invertebrates that occupy freshwater ecosystems of North American.
+ESS-346 Freshwater Invertebrates (Spring; Even Years; 4.00 Credits; N,QS) This course provides an applied experience studying aquatic invertebrates that occupy freshwater ecosystems of North America.
 Lecture focuses on invertebrate ecology, sampling, monitoring, and analysis strategies for bioassessment, conservation, and description of taxa.
 Laboratory focuses on taxonomy, classification, and identification of families of invertebrates of the local central Appalachians.
-Prerequisites: BI 105/121, junior-level standing, or permission of instructor.
+Prerequisites: BI-101 or BI-105 and junior standing.

 ESS-355 Ornithology (Summer; Yearly; 3.00 Credits; N) This course provides a comprehensive survey of the comparative biology, ecology, and behavior of birds with a special focus on issues pertaining to conservation management.
 Laboratory activities focus on field identification of birds and research and monitoring techniques.
-Prerequisites: BI113 or 1 college level organismal or ecology courses.
-Note: A special fee is applied.
-Course will run from June 1st to June 30th.
-Prerequisite: BI-113.
+Prerequisite: BI-101 or BI-105.

 ESS-361 Field Methods in Marine Systems (Spring; Yearly; 4.00 Credits; N,Q) Taught in India.
 This is the methods portion of the course including field techniques, quantitative methods, and a scientific writing seminar.
 The student requirements will be a short paper, four section quizzes and a final exam Prerequisites: GL111 and ESS100.
 Permission of instructor required.